After much delay, I am finally getting around to writing a follow-up

 on the last callāyouād think youād be returning the result of

 your summation.
-Like, if I were to define sum
+Like, if I were to define sum iteratively,

 I might come up with